 On August 7, 2010, the advisors to the special committee met telephonically with J.P.
 Morgan, BofA Merrill Lynch and Baker Botts to respond to Mr. Commisso's "best and final" offer.
 Barclays Capital indicated that the special committee had discussed Mr. Commisso's revised offer at length with its advisors and the special committee was rejecting the "best and final" offer, primarily on the advice of its advisors.
 Barclays Capital also stated that the special committee would be willing to consider any increased offer Mr. Commisso elected to make and that the special committee felt strongly that if requested by Mr. Commisso, Barclays Capital should meet with Mr. Commisso, J.P.
 Morgan and BofA Merrill Lynch to explain more specifically why the special committee determined the offer of \$7.35 per share to be unacceptable.
+The special committee determined to alter its previous position with regard to facilitating a meeting among J.P.
+Morgan, BofA Merrill Lynch and Barclays Capital to discuss valuation assumptions and ranges in an effort to encourage Mr. Commisso to increase his offer substantially above \$7.35 per share.
 On August 9, 2010, Mr. Commisso, J.P.
+Morgan and BofA Merrill Lynch met telephonically during which meeting J.P.
 Morgan and BofA Merrill Lynch reviewed with Mr. Commisso several valuation methodologies and metrics.